-It became a company dish that is a regular for us.
+It has became a company dish that is a regular for us.
 I prepare it from memory these days.
 The magazine one is long gone from my files.

 That was over 25 years ago.
-I have gone from grocery store balsamic vinegar to buying it at a locally owned store.
-They have vats full of choices; I stick to the basic one.
+I have gone from grocery store balsamic vinegar to buying it at a locally owned store, S Clyde Weaver’s.
+There are vats full of choices.
+I stick to the basic one.
 I take my own bottle to refill.
 It’s a fun way to shop.
-The dark rich unflavored balsamic vinegar I use is so thick I almost don’t have to make the demi glaze but it intensifies the flavor.
-I recommend testing different kinds from your grocery store recognizing price does not always mean best flavor!
+The dark rich unflavored balsamic vinegar I use is so thick I almost don’t have to make the demi glaze but it does intensifies the flavor even more!.
+I recommend testing different kinds from your grocery store but you need to recognizing price does not always mean best flavor!

-I only use a skillet to prepare the dish plus a colander and the usual cutting board.
-A mini chopper would work great for mincing the onions.
+I only use a heavy bottomed skillet to prepare the green beans.
 You can see in the above photo how thick the balsamic vinegar becomes. after tossing them, thet will look even more tasty.

 It’s a low stress dish that will wow your guests and show lots of love to your family even the young grandkids.
 I serve it with roast beef and mashed potatoes.

 Balsamic Green Beans